Have a look at how Cabinetry.Online works…

 For example, if you would like to order some more Blum Inserta soft close hinges, you would simply navigate to the ‘Additional Hardware‘ tab, select ‘Cabinet Hardware’, then ‘Hinge Systems’, then ‘Inserta’, and you have the option to choose from the two styles.

-At the job dashboard and the additional hardware items have been factored into the total job cost.
+At the job dashboard, the additional hardware items have been factored into the total job cost.

 Understanding the Platform and Your Order

 Tools & Settings